 Earlier this semester, Marymount transitioned all of its courses to an online delivery format as the novel coronavirus began to spread considerably across the country.
 Faculty and staff made this transition in a matter of days, demonstrating flexibility and agility in providing a high-quality academic environment despite the circumstances.
 Keeping in mind potential scenarios regarding the projected course of the COVID-19 pandemic, the University is prepared to shift again, if needed, to either a temporary online class delivery or a hybrid approach that combines in-person courses with online learning.

-We understand there are many concerns around how higher education will respond to these uncertain times, Dr. Becerra added.
-Our community should know that thanks to the hard work and dedication of our faculty and staff, Marymount is prepared for the various contingencies that could come our way, and we will be able to adapt to continue meeting our students academic goals.
+Dr. Becerra added that we understand there are many concerns around how higher education will respond to these uncertain times.
+Our community should know that thanks to the hard work and dedication of our faculty and staff, Marymount is prepared for the various contingencies that could come our way, and we will be able to adapt to continue meeting our student’s academic goals.
 While this has certainly been a challenging period, there has never been a better time to be in school.
-Our country needs qualified talent in nursing, cybersecurity and other high-demand areas, and Marymount is the right place for students to prepare for those fields.
+Our country needs qualified talent in nursing, cybersecurity, and other high-demand areas, and Marymount is the right place for students to prepare for those fields.

 During the COVID-19 pandemic, Marymount has aimed to help its students as much as possible.
-The University continued to offer housing, meals and support for students who were unable to get home, while prorated funds for unused Room & Board and Parking are on the way.
+The University continued to offer housing, meals, and support for students who were unable to get home, while prorated funds for unused Room & Board, and Parking are on the way.
 Emergency financial assistance to students who have been affected by COVID-19 has been available, and the Be a Saint!
-Help a Saint! campaign was also established to raise funds to support students.
+Help a Saint! the campaign was also established to raise funds to support students.